Feyerabend/ABC80/README.md

 plan.
 It was diverse, discrete, non-uniform, but too much -- in my opinion -- focused on a single topic: the programming language BASIC.

-Well let's go back some years to 1978 and the computer, ABC80, was a Swedish computer quite new at the time, which came to market this year.
+Well let's go back some years to 1978 and the computer ABC80.
+It was a Swedish computer quite new at the time, and which came to market this year.
 It was bought by our school for classroom education in circa early 1979.
-Thus must have been one of the earliest schools in Sweden to have computers.
+Thus we must have been one of the earliest schools in Sweden to have computers.

 Read an [anecdote](ATALE.md) from about 1981 giving some more personal context